Skip to main content

 Testing for Brain Death

 Brain death is a rare event that occurs in one out of every 200 hospital deaths (CDC study, 1986).
 The diagnosis for brain death is very conservative and is only made when there is no doubt in the findings.
 A number of tests are performed by physicians to confirm: the patient has no response to verbal or visual command, the patient is flaccid; pupils are unreactive and fixed; has no oculocephalic, gag, oculovestibular or corneal reflexes; and there is no spontaneous respiration.
-Even after confirmation of these tests, many physicians request additional, tests before pronouncing brain death.
-These commonly include the electroencephalogram (EEG) and the cerebral blood flow (CBF) study.

 Donation After Brain Death